UMD Email and Google Apps

 Mail Delegation can be useful for people who want others to have access to read or respond to mail on their behalf.
 For example, you can delegate email rights to up to 10 others, such as administrative and executive assistants, in your unit.
 This feature is recommended primarily to access a supervisor's email in order to complete correspondence on their behalf.
 For privacy and security reasons, it is not recommended for general use at the University.

-Effective October 2014, all Google Apps have been enabled for the University Google users, with the exception of Gmail for Health Care Component-related accounts.
+Google Apps are available for University Google users, with the exception of Gmail for Health Care Component-related accounts.